socnetv/app/docs/roadmaps/roadmap_ws7_mainwindow_decomposition.md

 ## Sequencing Note

 WS7 is independent of WS3, WS4, and WS5.
-It can proceed in parallel after WS4/P2.
-MW1 (audit) can begin immediately.
+Its stated prerequisite (UI stabilized post-WS9) is now
+satisfied — WS9 shipped.
+It remains unstarted only because of relative priority, not a blocker;
+see `ARCHITECTURAL_REFACTORING_ROADMAP.md`'s Priorities list.
+MW1's remaining per-slot categorization can begin any time.